Introduction

 yrep = fit_bart$post.pred[1:50,])

-With all Bayesian models, pointwise log-likelihoods and WAIC values are outputted for model comparison.
-Using this information, we can see the BART STAR model seems to have a better fit than the linear model.
+Pointwise log-likelihoods and WAIC values are outputted for model comparison.
+Using this information, we can see the BART STAR model seems to have a better fit than the linear model:

 Count Time Series Modeling: warpDLM